lcon2/Lewis-Connolly/_posts/2019-10-27-home-individuation-tower.markdown

 Amen.

-Postscript This sermon, “Home, Individuation, and the Tower,” was cited in the book ‘The Art of Czech Animation: A History of Political Dissent and Allegory’ (2022) by Adam Whybray.
+Postscript: This sermon, “Home, Individuation, and the Tower,” was cited in the book ‘The Art of Czech Animation: A History of Political Dissent and Allegory’ (2022) by Dr. Adam Whybray.